Sergio Camargo: Cavalry FC

 Camargo joined Cavalry FC of the Canadian Premier League in November 2018.
 He made his CPL debut on 4 May 2019 in a 2–1 win over York9.
 He scored his first two goals for Cavalry on 15 June 2019 in a 3–0 win over FC Edmonton.
 Camargo scored a goal against Montreal Impact in the Canadian Championship semi-final on 7 August 2019 in a 2–1 loss.
 In total, he scored six goals in eighteen league appearances that season.
 On 13 November 2019, Camargo re-signed with Cavalry for the 2020 season.
 In November 2020, Camargo would re-sign with the club for the 2021 season, his third season with the club.
 In January 2022, it was announced Camargo would return for the 2022 season, his fourth with the club.
 In January 2023, Cavalry announced they had re-signed Camargo to a contract extension through the 2024 season.

 Prior to the 2024 season, Camargo would sign another contract extension with Cavalry, keeping him at the club through the 2025 season, with an option for 2026.
 He would also suit up in his 100th game for the club in 2024, becoming the third player in club history to appear in 100 games after Marco Carducci and Jose Escalante.
 On November 10, 2024, he scored a goal in a 2–1 victory over Forge FC in the 2024 CPL final, helping the club win their first league title.
+After Marco Carducci's departure in 2025, Camargo would be named captain.
+In June 2026, Camargo would sign a contract extension through the end of the 2028 season.